-Thinking about your New Year’s resolutions for next year?
-Learning a new language is among the top 10 most common resolutions.
+Did you know that learning a new language is among the top 10 most common new year’s resolutions?
 As you’re probably already aware, maybe even from personal experience, only about 8% of people follow through on their resolutions.
 It may be tough to stick to going to the gym every day, reducing your stress, or calling your mother every Sunday.
 But learning a new language for business can be the resolution you actually keep.
 Use these tips to make it work this year.

 Understand Your Goals for Learning a New Language